ladylayla80/git-cheat-sheet/README.md

-# git-cheat-sheet
+# Git cheatsheet
-Basic git commands
+Basic git commands can be found in cheatSheet.md